diethardsteiner/diethardsteiner.github.io/_posts/2020-01-20-PDI-Jenkins-GitLab-Part-2.md

 We collect the result and log of our tests with a dedicated process and then generate the **XML** based test report.
 The related junit5 **XSD Schema** can be found [here](https://github.com/junit-team/junit5/blob/master/platform-tests/src/test/resources/jenkins-junit.xsd).

-The XML document starts with a `teststuite` tag containing some summary info:
+The XML document starts with a `testsuite` tag containing some summary info:

 ```xml
 <testsuite name="TestSuitName" tests="NumberOfTests" failures="ErrorCount" skipped="0" errors="0">